 Bankruptcy is usually considered when someone has hit the lowest of lows.
 A financial crisis may have occurred but it might have been the final straw for someone to consider even thinking of filing.
 The common misconception is that bankruptcy is a dirty word but in fact, it is a term used for those individuals who may need a “fresh start” in their professional lives while attempting to create a new and healthy life free from the former financial burdens that were carried before.

 For those who may not know, by definition bankruptcy is a federal court process designed to help consumers and businesses eliminate their debts or repay them under the protection of the bankruptcy court.
-It has the ability to stop harassing letters/phone calls, protect your home from foreclosure, stop repossession of your vehicle or other property.
-Also, it can potentially strip the second mortgage from your home, stop paycheck garnishment, unfreeze your bank accounts, reduce or even eliminate debt liability without loss of assets like your home, car and more.
+It has the ability to stop harassing letters/phone calls, protect your home from foreclosure, and stop repossession of your vehicle or other property.
+Also, it can potentially strip the second mortgage from your home, stop paycheck garnishment, unfreeze your bank accounts, and reduce or even eliminate debt liability without loss of assets like your home, car, and more.
 The other benefit is that it can make creditors accountable for illegal collection methods (calls, emails, text messages, mail) and remove liens against your property.

-All of this sounds enticing right?
-It sounds like a smart decision to make instead of continuing to drown in more accumulated debt, but how do you get started?
+All of this sounds enticing, right?
+It sounds like a smart decision instead of continuing to drown in more accumulated debt, but how do you get started?
 What do you need to get the process going?
 Here at The Law Offices of Amanda Todd Daniels, we can help you throughout the entire process from beginning to end and ensure that we provide you with the best option that is manageable for you that can help you achieve your goals.
 Click here to learn more.

 The first thing that you need to have when you come into the office is a copy of your federal and your state tax returns from the last three years.
 We use this information to establish your income from this time period.
 This may also be used to show that there may have not been enough income to cover the other expenses in your life or business.